yafshar/kim_commands/kim_commands.rst

 `KIM Properties Framework <https://openkim.org/doc/schema/properties-framework/>`_ for further details).
 A prediction of a material property is thus a specific numerical realization of a property definition, referred to as a "property instance."
-The objective of the *kim\_property* command is to make it as easy as possible to convert a LAMMPS script that computes a material property into a KIM test.
+The objective of the *kim\_property* command is to make it easy to output material properties in a standardized, machine readable, format that can be easily ingested by other programs.
+Additionally, it aims to make it as easy as possible to convert a LAMMPS script that computes a material property into a KIM test.

 A developer interested in creating a KIM test using a LAMMPS script should first determine whether a property definition that applies to their calculation